 In Wilbur, it is against the law to ride an ugly horse.

 Medina is the home of the United States wealthiest man, Microsoft’s Bill Gates.

-The Northwestern most point in the contiguous U.S. is Cape Flattery on Washington’s Olympic Peninsula.
+The Northwestern point in the contiguous U.S. is Cape Flattery on Washington’s Olympic Peninsula.

 Microsoft Corporation is located in Redmond.

-Spokane was the smallest city in size to host a World’s Fair in 1974.
+Spokane was the smallest city to host a World’s Fair in 1974.

-It is against the law to walk about in public if you have a cold.
+Walking about in public is against the law if you have a cold.

 Washington is the birthplace of Jimi Hendrix in Seattle and Bing Crosby in Tacoma.